From 2000 onwards...

 In 2013, the group continued to grow.
 In February, the third scout troop was added.
 This now meant that the group happily numbered over 190 young people.
 When volunteers were counted, the group numbers were over a quarter of the population of the Vatican City!

 Since buying the HQ, lots of work had been done to try to keep in maintained.
-Efforts made on the HQ were accelerated from 2010 onwards and the HQ was systematically refurbished, with the kitchen being the last jigsaw piece in 2013.
+Efforts made on the HQ were accelerated from 2010 onwards and the HQ was systematically refurbished, with an accessible toilet being the last jigsaw piece in 2018.

 The knocking down of Wisewood and Bradfield Schools helped the HQ project along thanks to the opportunity to recycle furniture not being moved to the new schools.
-This did require tenacity from volunteers though - for example by filling a white van with stuff from Wisewood School whilst the police were using it for attack dog training .
+This did require tenacity from volunteers though - for example by filling a white van with stuff from Wisewood School whilst the police were using the vacated building to train their attack dogs.

 In September 2013, another Cub pack was added on Monday nights.
 Local children quickly snapped up places.
 This meant there were now 90 places for Cubs each week.